-In 2012 the Commission published a groundbreaking report called Schizophrenia - The Abandoned Illness.
-This revealed a dysfunctional system that is not delivering the quality of treatment people need for recovery and includes key recommendations to promote change.
+In 2011, we founded the Schizophrenia Commission, which published a groundbreaking report called Schizophrenia - The Abandoned Illness the following year.
+It revealed a dysfunctional system that was not delivering the quality of treatment people needed for recovery and included key recommendations to promote change.

-In January 2017, Rethink Mental Illness released a report which examines progress against 11 key recommendations.
+In 2017, we released an updated report, which examined progress against 11 key recommendations.

 Attitudes to mental illness have improved, in part thanks to Time to Change our anti stigma campaign, but schizophrenia remains stubbornly misunderstood... we found that 50% of people mistakenly think schizophrenia means you have a ‘split’ personality